-A role is a set of access permissions.
-You can grant the same privileges to a group of users by using role.
-Role-based authorization can significantly simplify the authorization process and reduce the cost arising from authorization management.
-If possible, role authorization shall be preferred when granting user privileges.
+A role is a defined set of access permissions.
+It assigns the same set of permissions to a group of users.
+Role-based authorization greatly simplifies the authorization process and reduces the authorization management cost.
+It must be used with priority.

 When a project is created, an admin role is automatically created with a definite privilege authorized to the role, including access to all objects within the project, management of users and roles, and authorization to users and roles.
 In comparison to a project owner, the admin role cannot assign admin permission to any user, set the project security configuration, or change the authentication model for the project.
 Permissions of the admin role cannot be modified.

 create role <rolename> --Create a role drop role <rolename> --Delete a role grant <rolename> to <username> --Grant a role to a user revoke <rolename> from <username> --Revoke a role from a user

 - One role can be assigned to multiple users at the same time, and one user can be assigned multiple roles.

 - For more information about the mapping between the roles in DataWorks and in MaxCompute, and the platform permissions of these roles, see the project member management module in Manage workspace members.

 Create a role